gareth-39/The-Big-Quiz/README.md

 # Design
 - I used bright colours to make the quiz stand out and create an attractive layout.
-- I used Nova Squared font so all the writing was clear to the user and readable for the user.
+- I used the Nova Squared font so all the writing was clear and readable for the user.
 - I used big boxes throughout so that users could continuously see what te cursor was doing.
 #